USCIS – Citizenship and Immigration Services

 The U.S. Department of State (DOS) issues monthly visa bulletins to document the number of available visas for a particular preference category.
 In most cases, beneficiaries of approved immigrant petitions can only file for an application for permanent residence after the priority date is current.
 The DOS must assign an immigrant visa number to an application before an application can be granted.
 Please click on the following link for a list of family and employment-based preference categories can be found in the monthly visa bulletin.

-phone Case Information: 1-800-898-7180 | 240-314-1500
+Information: 1-800-898-7180 | 240-314-1500

-phone TDD: 1-800-828-1120
+TDD: 1-800-828-1120

 Patrick V. McNamara Federal Building